openpermissions/auth-srv/README.md

 make clean
 ```

 To install requirements.
-By default prod requirement is used:
+By default, prod requirement is used:

 ```
 make requirements [REQUIREMENT=test|dev|prod]